Long Beach, Urinating in Public, Infraction and $25 Fine

 While it is rare, a prosecutor can require one to register as a sex offender under Penal Code section 290 if one is convicted of urinating in public, especially if the fact really suggest more of an indecent exposure offense.
 Were this to happen to our client, it would devastate him, as he had a successful career and a family with two young children.

-Our office therefore contacted the city prosecutor and explained the circumstances of the incident.
+Our office therefore contacted the Long Beach City Prosecutor’s office and spoke with the filing prosecutor.
+Greg explained the circumstances of the incident.
 The Long Beach City Prosecutor patiently listened, seemingly sympathetic to the plight of our client.

-Our client was very happy to have the case resolved as an infraction, rather than a misdemeanor, as a misdemeanor would show up on his publicly accessible record, but an infraction, once paid, will not.
-Our client quickly paid the $224.
+Our client was very happy to have the case resolved as an infraction, rather than a misdemeanor, as a misdemeanor would involve informal (or summary) probation, but an infraction would not.
+Our client quickly paid the $224 and looked forward to expungement of it in a year.

 For more information about the issues in this public urination case summary, click on the following articles: